Saurabh2392000/Razorpay-Clone-Website/README.md

 # Razorpay-Clone-Website

+Welcome to Clone of Razorpay Website.
+Powered by cutting-edge technologies like HTML, Tailwind CSS, and JavaScript.
+Razorpay clone website designed with a sleek and user-friendly interface.
-Razorpay Clone Website built with technologies like HTML, Tailwind CSS and JavaScript.This project allowed me to dive deep into HTML, Tailwind CSS and JavaScript honing my expertise in these technologies.
-By paying meticulous attention to every detail, I successfully recreated the functionalities and user experience of Razorpay .
+Through the development of this project, I have not only expanded my web development skills but also showcased my ability to replicate a renowned Website (i.e Razorpay) with precision and finesse.
+This project allowed me to dive deep into HTML, Tailwind CSS, and JavaScript, honing my expertise in these technologies.
+By paying meticulous attention to every detail, I successfully recreated the functionalities and user experience of Razorpay.
+This project has been instrumental in boosting my confidence as a web developer and has equipped me with the skills necessary to tackle future challenges in the field

+Below I am attaching the Screenshot of final Clone Website.

 <img width="960" alt="Screenshot rp-1" src="https://github.com/Saurabh2392000/Razorpay-Clone-Website/assets/98042689/81cc7c0d-86c4-4e07-8e9a-f888f9443bb9">
 <img width="960" alt="Screenshot rp-2" src="https://github.com/Saurabh2392000/Razorpay-Clone-Website/assets/98042689/175b53c7-33e7-4a79-9c2b-57b158343324">
 <img width="960" alt="Screenshot rp-3" src="https://github.com/Saurabh2392000/Razorpay-Clone-Website/assets/98042689/1e61336b-75ed-4f1f-8db4-d4d569eb5fbc">